Perturbative unitarity constraints on generic vector interactions: Conclusions

-In this paper we have studied the constraints imposed by PU on generic vector interactions where the fields involved transform under a $\prod_i SU(N_i) \otimes U(1)$ group.
-We provide explicit calculation for a simple group $SU(N)$ that can be used as building block to generalise to larger groups such as $\prod_i SU(N_i) $, as shown in Sec.
-5 of~\cite{Allwicher:2021rtd}.
-By considering all $2\to2$ tree-level scatterings in the high-energy limit we have constructed the general form of the partial-wave matrices $a_{fi}^J$ and derived compact expressions for the upper limit on the value of the vector interaction up to which perturbation theory can be trusted.
-Differently from the case of Yukawa interactions studied in~\cite{Allwicher:2021rtd}, Coulomb singularities in the tree-level expressions of scattering amplitudes require to consider the vector fields as massive.
-The PU bound are then a function of the vector mass, and can be casted in terms of the ratio between the mass and scattering energy.
-We have evaluated the strongest constraint by maximising the partial wave-amplitude over the values of vector mass.
 We have started by considering a set of phenomenologically relevant toy model involving a complex vector field charged under a $U(1)$ symmetry and where the various fields are only charged under a {\emph{single}} $SU(N)$ factor, working for concreteness in the case where all the fields transform in the trivial, fundamental or adjoint representation.
 In this class of models, the self coupling among the vector field is neglected and we have obtained a bound on the coupling of the vector state to the fermion currents in function of the fields quantum numbers for the various partial wave $J$.
 We have subsequently considered vector fields from a $SU(N)\otimes U(1)$ gauge theory where the self coupling among the vectors is completely fixed by the gauge symmetry.
 In order to simplify the analysis we have explicitly evaluated the PU bound on the $SU(N)$ and $U(1)$ gauge couplings separately, by turning on only one of them at time.
 We have then applied our results to a phenomenological motivated NP models which adds a vector LQ and a RH neutrino to the SM particle content in order to solve some long standing anomalies reported in semileptonic charged-current decays of $B$ meson.
 We have in particularly shown that the bounds imposed by perturbative unitarity on the coupling of the theory, together with their best fit to the experimental results, implies either that the discovery of the vector LQ mediator should be possible with the next generation of collider experiments, or that new non perturbative phenomena should appear.
 We stress that the results presented in this paper are of practical use, and their applicability lies beyond the simple examples presented in the text.
 While we have restricted our phenomenological analysis to two motivated NP models, the expressions that we have derived furnish the necessary ingredients to study the limits imposed by the requirement of PU in a large set of phenomenologically relevant NP theories that present additional vector interactions.